Financial Hardship Q&A's

 Will I still be able to access credit in the future?

-It’s important to remember that asking for financial hardship arrangement does not exclude you from applying for credit in the future.
+Seeking financial hardship assistance does not exclude you from applying for credit in the future.

-If your credit report has financial hardship information, a potential lender might just ask you for some more information about your current situation, to find out if you are still experiencing hardship and if you can afford the new loan.
+If your credit report has financial hardship information, a potential lender may ask you for more information about your current situation to understand whether you are still experiencing hardship and if you can afford the new loan or credit account.
+A lender may ask for some additional information about your finances to check that you can repay a new loan.

-Of course, no matter what has happened in the past, making your agreed repayments on time now will help you look better in the eyes of other lenders.
+No matter what has happened over the last 12 or 24 months, making your agreed repayments on time now will help you look better to other lenders.

 -